nunziap90/ID2-2015/0_testi/LorellaCamellina_CloseReadings/4-reference-2.md

 #####What if . . .

 Hover could became a default element of a stereo system in open spaces.
-It would be nice to make it open source and spread it everywhere.
-It would be interesting to have a constat feedback on noise.
+It would also be interesting to have a constant feedback on noise flow in a school.
+Let's imagine Hover role in a classroom.
+It would be easy to make it open source and spread it everywhere.

 --